Uladislau-Kulikou/MEMO/README.md

 ---

 ## Proper usage
-- Don’t make tests longer than **30 words** — it hurts memorization and overwhelms the user.
+- Don’t make tests longer than **30 words** — it hurts memorization and overwhelms you.
 - Split topics (verbs, nouns, etc.), so quizzes don’t become too easy just by guessing the type of word.
 - For new topics, start with **quizzes**.
 Once you get used to them, switch to **tests** — they require exact translations, letter by letter, making them harder but more effective.